-You’re overseas at a decent looking restaurant and you’re starving.
-You look down at your mouth-watering meal when you realise you’ve forgotten to transfer money to your Orange Everyday account.
-You’ve got no cash left in your wallet – and there’s zero Wi-Fi in sight for you to quickly transfer cash from your savings account.
+Here’s the scenario.
+You’re overseas at a restaurant and midway through your mouth-watering meal you realise you’ve forgotten to transfer money to your Orange Everyday account.
+There’s no cash left in your wallet and zero Wi-Fi available to quickly transfer cash from your savings account.
 What do you do?
-(Aside from offering to do the dishes.)
+(Aside from offering to do the dishes).

 Is cash still king?

 Like chocolate or red wine, travelling with cash is great in small doses.
 It’s accepted everywhere and it might even help you to negotiate a better price.
 The biggest challenge you face is security.
-If you lose cash or have it stolen, you may need to rely on your travel insurance to get it back and even then there can be a minimum for how much you can claim.
+If you lose cash or have it stolen, you may need to rely on your travel insurance to get it back.
+Even then there could be a maximum for how much you can claim.

 Try to figure out when cash might be an essential item.
-Think airport transfers, accommodation deposits or shopping at the markets.
-Buy enough local currency before you fly for the first couple of days and be aware of the rates offered at currency exchange offices, especially if there’s a “no fee” policy.
-And remember: try to avoid buying money at the airport – fees and charges are generally higher!
+Think airport transfers, tipping, accommodation deposits or shopping at the markets.
+Buy enough local currency before you fly for the first couple of days and be aware of the rates offered at currency exchange offices, especially if there’s a ‘no fee’ policy.
+Try to avoid buying money at the airport – fees and charges are generally higher.

 Love thy card

-Most places around the world will accept them and your bank can monitor transactions for unusual activity.
+Most places around the world will accept cards and your bank can monitor transactions for unusual activity.
 What’s not to love about credit and debit cards?
-Well… sometimes it can be the unexpected fees and charges when you’re travelling.
-Plus, exchange rates can vary so you won’t always be able to coordinate your spending with a strong Aussie dollar.
+Well…sometimes it can be the unexpected fees and charges when you’re travelling.
+Also, exchange rates can vary, so you won’t always be able to coordinate your spending with a strong Aussie dollar.

 Prepay your way